-For that indicator, Fund for Peace provides data for the USA from 2007 to 2018.
-The average value for the USA during that period was 1.19 index points with a minumum of 0.9 index points in 2016 and a maximum of 1.5 index points in 2009.
-See the global rankings for that indicator or use the country comparator to compare trends over time.
+For that indicator, we provide data for the USA from 2007 to 2019.
+The average value for the USA during that period was 1.22 index points with a minimum of 0.9 index points in 2016 and a maximum of 1.6 index points in 2019.

 Definition: The External Intervention Indicator considers the influence and impact of external actors in the functioning – particularly security and economic – of a state.
 The higher the indicator's value, the greater the external interventions in the country.